aws-samples/retail-demo-store/README.md

 ## Workshops

 This project also comes with a collection of workshops that are designed to walk a technical audience, either in a group setting or self-paced as an individual, through adding enhanced functionality to the Retail Demo Store.
 There are workshops for adding search, personalization, an experimentation framework, user messaging, and more.

 For an overview of the Retail Demo Store, its architecture, and workshops, please see the [workshop welcome notebook](./workshop/Welcome.ipynb) page.

+If you are a developer who plans to contribute to the project, please see the Developer Instructions section below.

 ## Supported Regions